ISSUIUC/ISS-PCB/CONTRIBUTING.md

 ## 2. Do changes

 Open KiCad, and change what you wanted to.
-Then save
+Then save.
+Make sure you close KiCad beforehand. **Please do not use a grid size smaller than 1.27mm when doing schematics**

 ## 3. Perform a git status check